 For as long as you can remember, you’ve been building wooden birdhouses or sewing tote bags or hand pouring candles from scratch—simply because the act of making brings you joy.

 But over time, you’ve become somewhat of an expert at your craft, prompting friends and family to “ooh” and “aah” over your work and strangers to demand, “Take my money!”
-Maybe you’ve even dabbled in selling, either through a local marketplace or to friends for cash.
+Maybe you’ve even dabbled in selling, either through a local marketplace, online selling sites, or to friends for cash.

 It’s probably time to ask yourself: Could this hobby become a business?
 There are many factors to consider before taking the leap.